SandroMiguel/public-chat/README.md

 ## Tool box
 To implement this chat we will use several tools that complement each other.
 Some of these tools have been installed with XAMPP, allowing you to easily install a web server on your local machine.

+## PHP
+PHP, a recursive acronym for "PHP: Hypertext Preprocessor" (originally Personal Home Page) is a free and open source server-side programming language.
+PHP is, for example, used by Facebook and WordPress.
+In 2014 was the language of choice for 82% of websites (where programming language is known).
+In this chat system, which we are going to build, PHP has the function of communicating with the database for storing and querying messages.

 ## License
 _Public chat_ is freely distributable under the terms of the [MIT license](https://github.com/SandroMiguel/public-chat/blob/master/LICENSE).